-Dr. Crimarco completed a Ph.D. in Health Promotion, Education, and Behavior from the Arnold School of Public Health at the University of South Carolina in 2019.
-He also completed M.S. degrees in Management at the University of Florida (2013) and Wellness Management at Ball State University (2012).
+Previously, Dr. Crimarco completed a Postdoctoral Fellowship in Cardiovascular Disease Prevention at the Stanford Prevention Research Center and a Ph.D. in Health Promotion, Education, and Behavior at the Arnold School of Public Health at the University of South Carolina.
+He also completed M.S. degrees in Management at the University of Florida and Wellness Management at Ball State University.

 Ph.D., University of South Carolina, Health Promotion, Education, and Behavior (2019)

 M.S., Ball State University, Wellness Management (2012)